 There is growing recognition that if a company is run well with high standards of corporate governance, it is more likely to be successful.
 A company is unlikely to get away with profiting at the expense of the environment or society over the long term without incurring regulatory and reputational costs.

 By analysing all the factors likely to affect a company’s long-term success, fund managers can evaluate the sustainability of its business model and reach a better-informed value for it.
 This approach is known as “ESG” investing, where environmental, social and governance factors are integrated into the investment process.

 The principles underlying ESG investing are not new, but there has been a surge in investor demand for investment approaches that apply these strategies.
 As of February 2018, €372 billion was invested in ESG strategies across Europe, according to figures from Broadridge, up from €132 billion in 2010.

-Crucially, this can not only help reduce the chance that unforeseen risks will derail your investments, but could also help deliver more sustainable returns over the longer term.
+Crucially, this approach can not only help reduce the chance that environmental, societal or governance risks will derail your investments, but could also help deliver more sustainable returns over the longer term.

-By valuing companies’ relationships with society and the environment, your investments will almost certainly be better put to work, in every sense.
+By valuing companies’ relationships with society and the environment, your investments could be put to better work.

 2. Finding your voice